sktime/sktime/GOVERNANCE.rst

 community tries to find a resolution that has no open objections among core developers.

+-  For a proposed changes to be accepted via lazy consensus, one of the following two conditions must be satisfied:
--  To accept proposed changes, we require approval by one core developer (lazy consensus) and no rejection by a core developer (veto right).
+    - approval by one core developer and no rejection by a core developer (veto right).
+      The approval required for this condition must be by a core developer different from a proposer.
+    - the proposer is a core developer, and no rejection by other core developrs was expressed by the earliest time point at which reasonable time has passed for consideration.
+-  Formal statements on proposed changes must be located with the proposal, usually in the same pull request that contains the proposal, or the related issue.
+   Formal statements in this sense are approvals/rejections, and statements about whether the proposal should be considered a "major change", as below.
--  Approvals and rejections can be expressed as +1 and -1 comments, respectively.
+-  Approvals and rejections should be expressed as +1 and -1 comments, respectively, or any written comments containing "I formally approve/reject" in reference to the proposal.
--  Core developers are expected to give reasonable time to others to give their opinion on the pull request if they’re not confident others would agree.
--  More important changes that impact the full project require a more detailed analysis and a consensus that is both explicit and informed.
+-  Major changes to the project require a more detailed analysis and a consensus that is both explicit and informed.
-   These changes require an :ref:`steps`.
+   A major change always require a worked out :ref:`steps`.
+   Major changes require fifteen working days excluding week-ends as reasonable time for consideration.
+   A change is major in the above sense if at least three core developers explicitly state that the proposal is a major change and requires especial consideration, in the location
+-  Core developers are expected to give reasonable time for consideration, that is, time and opportunity to other core developers to give their opinion on the contribution.
+   Three working days excluding week-ends constitute "reasonable time" in the above sense if the proposal is not considered a major change.
+For major changes, fifteen working days excluding week-ends are required.
+   For pull requests, the period starts at the latest checks-passing change to the PR made by the proposer.

+If lazy consensus is found, the proposer can ask for their contribution to be accepted.
+In the case of pull requests, the proposer is then entitled to their pull request (at the latest checks-passing state) to be merged by a core developer, within three working days excluding week-ends, without further discussion.

-When no consensus can be found, the decision is escaled to :ref:`stage-2`.
+When no lazy consensus can be found, the decision is escaled to :ref:`stage-2`.
+The one condition on which this may happen is at least one core developer making use of their veto rights, rejecting the proposed change within the time frame given for consideration.

 .. _stage-2: